Fire sprinkler system: Dry pipe

 Dry pipe systems are the second most common sprinkler system type.
-Dry pipe systems are installed in spaces in which the ambient temperature may be cold enough to freeze the water in a wet pipe system, which makes the system inoperable.
+Dry pipe systems are installed in spaces in which the ambient temperature may be cold enough to freeze the water in a wet pipe system, which would make the system inoperable.
 Dry pipe systems are most often used in unheated buildings, in parking garages, in outside canopies attached to heated buildings (within which a wet pipe system would also be provided), or in refrigerated coolers.
 In regions using NFPA regulations, wet pipe systems cannot be installed unless the range of ambient temperatures remains above 40 F.

 Water is not present in the piping until the system operates; instead, the piping is filled with dry air at a pressure below the water supply pressure.
 To prevent the larger water supply pressure from prematurely forcing water into the piping, the design of the dry pipe valve (a specialized type of check valve) results in a greater force on top of the check valve clapper by the use of a larger valve clapper area exposed to the piping air pressure, as compared to the higher water pressure but smaller clapper surface area.

 When one or more of the automatic sprinkler heads is triggered, it opens, allowing the air in the piping to vent from that sprinkler.
 Each sprinkler operates independently, as its temperature rises above its triggering threshold.
 As the air pressure in the piping drops, the pressure differential across the dry pipe valve changes, allowing water to enter the piping system.
 Water flow from sprinklers, needed to control the fire, is delayed until the air is vented from the sprinklers.
 In regions using NFPA 13 regulations, the time it takes water to reach the hydraulically remote sprinkler from the time that sprinkler is activated is limited to a maximum of 60 seconds.
 In industry practice, this is known as the "Maximum Time of Water Delivery".
 The maximum time of water delivery may be required to be reduced, depending on the hazard classification of the area protected by the sprinkler system.

-Some property owners and building occupants may view dry pipe sprinklers as advantageous for protection of valuable collections and other water-sensitive areas.
-This perceived benefit is due to a fear that wet system piping may slowly leak water without attracting notice, while dry pipe systems should not fail in this manner.

 Disadvantages of using dry pipe fire sprinkler systems include:

-If the sprinklers share the same standpipe system as the standpipe system which supplies fire hoses, then the water supply to the fire hoses would be severely reduced or even curtailed altogether.